 Cell phone insurance here is used to refer to the concept of insuring your mobile phone – usually to cover theft and fire.
 The subscriber pays a small amount annually as premium, in exchange for protection from damage or loss.

 As far as I can tell from my findings, a significant number of mobile subscribers are enthusiastic about the idea if it comes at a “good price”.
 However, I am yet to speak with one insurer that is remotely excited about it.
 Every time I have raised the subject with an insurer, enthusiasm drops and their response is a cautious one.

 The feedback I have received from insurers include how phones can easily go missing or messed up by mishandling.
-There is a general mistrust of Nigerians to tell the truth about what really happened to their phones in such cases.
-There is also the fear that they would end up spending more on claims than revenue from insuring the devices in the first place.
-The summary is that no insurance company in Nigeria is willing to push standalone insurance cover for mobile devices.
+There is a general mistrust to tell the truth about what really happened to their phones in such cases.
+There is also the fear that the they would end up spending more on claims than revenue from insuring the devices in the first place.
+The summary is that no insurance company is willing to push standalone insurance cover for mobile devices.
 Yet.